GenesisCare UK Limited – Who we are

 As a national, multi-site organisation, we buy a wide range of goods and services, covering products and services used in the provision of treatment to our patients and goods and services serving our corporate business needs.
 Multiple suppliers fulfil those needs, each of which has its own supply chain, resulting in a complex variety of end-to-end supply chains.

 In order to ensure that supplier organisations comply with our own standards and values, we have put in place and will continue to develop a number of measures to assess and manage supply chain risk.
-These include undertaking due diligence on our key suppliers, the use of mandatory compliance terms in our supply contracts, and the requirement to adhere to the organisation’s Anti-Slavery and Human Trafficking Policy.
+These include undertaking due diligence on our key suppliers, mandating key standards and expectations during procurement exercises, the use of mandatory compliance terms in our supply contracts, and the requirement to adhere to the organisation’s Anti-Slavery and Human Trafficking Policy.
 Our focus is identifying higher risk suppliers by category of product and services offered and/or the location of their operations.

 Where a supplier cannot satisfy us on their approach to modern slavery, we will review the continued use of that supplier with a view to changing to a supplier which is able to meet our standards and offer relevant assurances.

-As we continue to develop our approach to modern slavery, we will consider other appropriate means of assuring ourselves of supplier compliance, such as audit and further due diligence when procuring new services or suppliers.
+As we continue to develop our approach to modern slavery, we will implement other appropriate means of assuring ourselves of supplier compliance, such as audit and introducing further due diligence when procuring new services or suppliers.

 Training, Policies and Raising Concerns